heythisispaul/EncompassConnect/README.md

 console.log(canonicalFields);
 ```

+Checkout the [documentation site](https://heythisispaul.github.io/EncompassConnect/classes/encompassconnectclass.encompassconnect.html) for all available methods and functionality.

 ## Authenticating
 There are three ways to authenticate an instance of `encompassconnect` with your Encompass instance, each may work better depending on your usecase.